 As a Business Loan Officer that has worked with farmers and small businesses over the last two decades to grow and expand their business, I know what it takes to get our economy moving again.
 Wisconsin ranks in the bottom third of states for private sector job creation and we are one of the worst in the country in entrepreneurship and small business development.
 We can do better.

-However once they move here, we must keep them here and to do so, Wisconsin must address its significant wage problem and it starts with increasing our minimum wage for the first time in almost a decade.
-Previously this has failed because of a divisive political environment that favors staying in power over doing what is right.
-Repealing Right to Work, eliminating harmful changes to Wisconsin’s prevailing wage laws and providing middle class tax relief are steps in the right direction.
+However, once they move here, we must keep them here and to do so, Wisconsin must address its significant wage problem and it starts with increasing our minimum wage for the first time in almost a decade.
+Previously this has failed because of a divisive political environment that favors staying in power by doing what is right.
+Repealing Right to Work, eliminating harmful changes to Wisconsin’s prevailing wage laws and providing middle-class tax relief are steps in the right direction.

 Preservation and Conservation